-I’ve always existed in the gray space… between black and white, between the hard lines.
+I’ve always existed in the gray space between black and white, between the hard lines.
 It was about so much more than the color of my skin.
-This “red-boned” girl with untamable curls had thoughts and feelings and an essence of being that drifted into places the hard-liners wouldn’t go.
-Everything and everyone around me was a hard line.
+This redbone girl with untamable curls had thoughts, feelings and an essence of being that drifted into places the hard-liners wouldn’t go.
+Everyone around me was a hard line.

-She was a high school dropout; a teenage runaway; a girl escaping the hand life dealt to her [a pocket-sized fireball mother, who was an abusive, alcoholic reservation brat… and a burly, racist, womanizing, European-bred farmhand father; neither of whom cared much for the multitude of children with which they populated the Midwest] in order to live by her own rules.
-Life abandoned and free, she forged new worlds into her reality.
-The imagination of a 15-year-old is limitless, and so was her determination.
-Unable to steal away her younger siblings for her voyage to the Golden State; in about a year’s time, she’d know for herself the struggles of being a young mother.
-She would be met with the responsibility of birthing a brown-skinned, curly-haired, mixed-race baby into the space between black and white.
-But, her hard line of freedom at any cost had been drawn and cemented into place.
+She was a high school dropout, a teenage runaway, a girl escaping the hand life dealt to her [a pocket-sized fireball mother who was an abusive, alcoholic reservation brat… and a burly, racist, womanizing, European-bred farmhand father; neither of whom cared much for the multitude of children with which they populated the Midwest] in order to live by her own rules.
+With life abandoned and free, she forged new worlds into her reality.
+The imagination of this 15-year-old was limitless, and so was her determination.
+Unable to steal away her younger siblings for her voyage to the Golden State, in about a year’s time, she’d know for herself the struggles of being a young mother.
+She would birth a brown-skinned, curly-haired, mixed-race baby into the space between black and white.
+But her hard line of freedom at any cost had been drawn and cemented into place.

-He was a smooth-talking country Cajun; a star athlete; a ladies’ man in the making [his high school sweetheart, turned wife, had little use for him after he was stationed overseas for the war… even a baby-on-the-way couldn’t keep her faithful or them together], who turned young girls’ heads with his 6-foot, 2-inch athletic physique that he carried with authority as he exited whichever high-profile vehicle he was driving that day.
+He was a smooth-talking country Cajun, a star athlete, a ladies’ man in the making [his high school sweetheart, turned wife, had little use for him after he was stationed overseas for the war… even a baby on the way couldn’t keep her faithful or them together] who turned girls’ heads with his 6-foot, 2-inch athletic physique that moved with authority as he emerged from his glistening Benz.
 By way of Baton Rouge, the Los Angeles inner-city became home to him and his matriarchs when his father decided to plant his next church there.
-A decade later, he was the sole provider; a hardworking construction manager, toiling through life’s rubble; lending his spare time to only mom and nana, until the day he saw her.
-The 4-foot, 9-inch narrow frame crossing the avenue in a canary mini-dress and white go-go boots would soon call the number he scribbled on a napkin.
-Not long after, he would rescue her from a violent beau, take her in, and gamble away his freedom in one night… the night he conceived me… the night his black and her white became gray.
+A decade later, he was the sole provider – a hardworking construction manager, toiling through life’s rubble, lending his spare time to only his mom and nana until the day he saw her.
+The 4-foot, 9-inch narrow frame crossing the avenue in a canary mini dress and white go-go boots would soon call the number he scribbled on a napkin.
+Not long after, he would rescue her from a violent beau, take her in and gamble away his freedom in one night, the night he conceived me, the night his black and her white became gray.
 His hard line was opposite hers, so he wore a veil to keep the peace.

-Here I am – exactly like both of my parents, and not.
-Free-spirited, strong-willed, earthy, imaginative, inclined to run away from what hurts… secluded, compromising, stately, disciplined, inclined to defend and fix the hurting.
+Here I am – exactly like both of my parents, and not: free-spirited, strong-willed, earthy, imaginative, inclined to run away from what hurts and secluded, compromising, stately, disciplined, inclined to defend and fix the hurting.
 The Gemini zodiac sign wasn’t wasted on me.
 I was born into duality.
-It is my birthright.
-It is my gift.
-Between the hard lines, between the black and white; I am the conceding gray.
-It is my ticket to the glitz and glamour; as well as my pass through the slums and alleys.
-I am the proper among the poor, and the meek among the privileged; in neither case being disingenuous.
+It is my birthright and gift.
+Between the hard lines, between the black and white, I am the conceding gray.
+It is my ticket to the glitz and glamour and my pass through the slums and alleys.
+I am the proper among the poor and the meek among the privileged, in neither case being disingenuous.
 Gray carries significant weight.

 She was not one to be tamed; she never was and never will be.
 The men she seduced served a purpose.
 They were part of her lifelong escape; just as the drugs and alcohol, which helped to coat her existence with a passing numbness that required frequent refills.
 Her motherly instincts, however haphazard, were strong.
 She never laid a hand on us when we were children.
 Perhaps her childhood beatings granted us this favor.
 And either one of our birthdays meant presents for us both, though presents for any occasion were often returned to the store a few days later because we couldn’t afford them.
 Her laid back nature and long leash provided ample room for her life posture to be absorbed by my sponging spirit.
 From father’s perspective [once he removed his blinders], she was a harlot, a manipulator, a thief, an addict, and an unapologetically bad mother.
 From the wide accepting eyes of her firstborn, she was fun, creative, cunning, adventurous, real, unafraid, crazy (in a larger than life kind of way), and she gave us the freedom to evolve.
 Even though this growth took place among prostitutes, thugs, perverts, and criminals, all of whom were usually high or wasted in their functional capacity as professional outcasts, they all had fascinating stories about their pasts.
 Their recounts led me down paths of compassion and intrigue as I sat, often for hours, listening to their tales of “the good ole days,” before society abandoned them to the playgrounds of scum.
 They were my friends.
 Well, at least the ones who didn’t attempt to violate me were.
 Some of them had been gray, too; but migrated to the outer lines and commenced the waving of fate- and chance-ridden flags, once life had its way with them.
 I felt okay about it, though.
 Like hers, their hard lines were ones in which I could revel freely.